 - Do you have any of the following symptoms?

 - High temperature or fever

 - New, continuous cough

 - A loss or alteration to taste or smell

-If yes, provide advice on who to contact (GP/HPT) and follow high risk category.
+If yes, provide advice on who to contact (GP/HPT) and follow high risk category, or delay admission.